-Another person has been getting texts on his phone – one was that his daughter was in the hospital and to call the number they gave.
+Another person has been getting scam texts on his phone – one was that his daughter was in the hospital and to call the number they gave.
 NEVER CALL A NUMBER GIVEN – ALWAYS search online or in your contacts for the real number.
-First – call the person who they said was in the hospital – directly, or their closest relative or friend.
-If you cannot reach the person, call the main number of the hospital, and ask if the person has been admitted.
+First – call the person who they said was in the hospital – directly, or their closest relative or friend, if you cannot reach the person.
+Call the main number of the hospital and ask if the person has been admitted.
 NEVER call the number they sent because a scammer will be waiting to pretend to be on the other end and try to convince you money is needed for a deductible, or extra procedure not insurance-covered, or something else.
 Are you even an emergency contact for the person?
 Don't fall for a scam.
 Think first.

 Be vigilant – call numbers that you have and not what anything sent to you.
 If you are talking to someone and they are insistent – hang up and call back on a number you find from your own sources (on your phone contacts or independent Google search).
 Do not answer ANY call from any number that you don't know - it can be a scam number and suck you in to a scam.